codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/monitoring-pipelines.md

 ### Viewing pipeline metrics

-Codefresh offers several metrics for the pipeline and for steps in the pipeline that allow you to get a better overview of the resources consumed by your pipeline.
+Codefresh offers several metrics for the pipeline, and for steps in the pipeline, that allow you to get a better overview of the resources consumed by your pipeline.

 **Pipeline metrics**